A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South-Iceland

 We were given a safety helmet and crampons for walking on the ice.
 These ice caves, although so extremely beautiful, can be dangerous and should never be entered without a glacier guide and proper safety gear.
 Wear a thin cap so you can wear it with the helmet.

 When we entered the ice cave the beauty of it just took my breath away.
-I and the rest of the group turned into kids, playing in the snow and touching this blue ice which formed an ice dome above our heads.
+I and the rest of the group turned into kids, playing in the snow and touching this blue ice that formed an ice dome above our heads.

 I can tell you that one can get quite emotional inside the ice caves as the beauty is just overwhelming.
 And I have heard of glacier guides, who get so emotional, that they have started crying when they see the beauty of a new ice cave.